Naoki Hoshino

-Naoki Hoshino (星野 直樹, Hoshino Naoki) was a bureaucrat who served as Chief Cabinet Secretary under Prime Minister Hideki Tojo from 1941 to 1944.
+Naoki Hoshino (星野 直樹, Hoshino Naoki) was a Japanese politician who served as Chief Cabinet Secretary under Prime Minister Hideki Tojo from 1941 to 1944.
 He served in the Ministry of Finance during the Taishō and early Shōwa period, and was a senior official in the Empire of Manchukuo.

 After World War II he was prosecuted for war crimes by the International Military Tribunal of the Far East and sentenced to life imprisonment, but he was released in 1958.

 Biography

 Early life and career

 Hoshino was born in Yokohama, where his father was involved in the textile industry.
 His paternal aunt was principal of the Tsuda College, a noted women's university.
 Hoshino graduated from the law school of Tokyo Imperial University, and on graduation he was employed by the Ministry of Finance.
 He rose through the ranks in various capacities, ranging from bank regulation to taxation, and in 1932, became chief of the state property section in the Ministry.